Working the Harvest Trail

 Also be prepared for the type of work you are agreeing to do.
 Harvest work involves a wide range of activities including some that are physically demanding.

-If you’re an adult casual worker picking fruit or vegetables and if you are paid an hourly rate, you should be paid at least $25.41 an hour.
+If you’re an adult casual worker picking fruit or vegetables and you are paid an hourly rate, you should be paid at least $28.26 an hour (as at 1 July 2023).
+This may be more depending on the type of work you’re doing.
+There are different minimum rates for full-time and part-time employees and juniors.

-Go to our Pay & piecework rates page to learn more about piecework rates.
+Go to our Pay and piece rates page to learn more about the rules for piece rates in the horticulture industry.

 Sometimes employers will offer accommodation with a job.
 This could mean living on the farm or in a nearby hostel.